Grocery Spending in Mesa: What to Expect

 Item-by-Item Cost Snapshot

-To give you a more specific idea of grocery prices in Mesa, here’s a table showing common items and what you can expect to pay on average:
+To give you a more specific idea of grocery prices in Mesa, here’s a breakdown of what you can expect to pay for common items:

 Note: Prices may vary seasonally.
 Eggs and produce often rise in cost during summer months in Mesa.